Guillaume Cerutti: Career in the private sector

 Cerutti was named president-director of Sotheby's France in September 2007, after being recommended to the auction house by Jean-Jacques Aillagon.
 He became vice president for Sotheby's Europe in 2011, and by 2015, he was both deputy chairman of Sotheby's Europe and CEO of Sotheby's France.
 Sotheby's achieved the highest art sales on the French market during his tenure, particularly with the help of several French art collections sold in Paris, London and New York.

 In August 2015, Les Echos reported that he would become president of Christie's for London, Continental Europe, the Middle East, India, and Russia (Christie's EMERI), taking the post in 2016 after a non-compete clause expired.
 He was subsequently named CEO of Christie's on January 1, 2017, succeeding Patricia Barbizet.
 Upon becoming CEO, Cerutti implemented a restructuring.
 One of his first actions was closing Christie's lower-value outlet in South Kensington and scaling back Christie's operations in Amsterdam.
 He redirected funds to newer facilities in Asia and Los Angeles.

 After becoming Christie's CEO, he oversaw a number of auctions for high-profile collections, several of which broke world price records.
 In 2017, he oversaw the sale of Leonardo da Vinci's Salvator Mundi at Christie's New York for $450.3 million, breaking the price record for artwork sold at auction.
 In late 2022, he oversaw Christie's auction of Paul Allen's art collection, the Paul G. Allen Collection, which sold for $1.6 billion that November, making it the biggest sale in world auction history.
 In 2021, Cerutti oversaw the sale of Beeple's Everydays: the First 5000 Days, Christie's first NFT auction.
 After overseeing the sale of other NFTs through Christie's, including several Cryptopunks, the Wall Street Journal reported in July 2023 that he remained "bullish on NFTs" and their value.

 Cerutti became chairman of Christie's in 2023.
 He stepped down as CEO in February 2025 and transitioned to oversee a broader range of responsibilities within the Pinault family's art-related projects, becoming the president of the Pinault Collection.
+He stepped down as president in March 2026.